Sonia-96/MyStudyNotes/Java&Web/Java.md

 #### Variable

-- static variable belongs to the whole class, all instances of the class share the same static variable.
+- static variable belongs to the whole class; all instances of the class share the same static variable.
 Static variables already exist before an object is created.
 - non-static variable only belongs to an object

 # Exception